datacarpentry/image-processing/episodes/06-blurring.md

 - "The `int()` function can be used to parse a string into an integer."
 ---

-In this episode, we will learn how to use OpenCV functions to blur images.
+In this episode, we will learn how to use skimage functions to blur images.
 When we blur an image, we make the color transition from one side of an edge in the image to another smooth rather than sudden.
 The effect is to average out rapid changes in pixel intensity.
 The blur, or smoothing,